-We wanted to celebrate the anniversary by offering some hints and tips around how to get the best out of the Debate Packs, and specifically to suggest how they can offer a solution to the age-old issue of generating form time ideas for the put-upon form tutor!
+Beyond offers some hints and tips around how to get the best out of our Debate Packs, and how they can offer a solution to the age-old issue of generating form time ideas for the put-upon form tutor!

 - Form time activities